 A recent MSN report featured a newly released study about how parents who tell their children that they are more special than other children demonstrate narcissistic tendencies, whereas children whose parents expressed how much they are loved by the parent developed high self-esteem.

-I understand narcissism to be an anti-social mindset that is characterized by excessive love or desire for self that puts oneself in the center of …
+I understand narcissism to be an anti-social mindset that is characterized by excessive love or desire for self that puts oneself in the center of the universe …

 Friday, December 26th, 2014